 Then apply pressure to compress the site and elevate the injured area.

 Supports and orthoses are quick and practical to put on.
 The medical devices provide optimum relief and stabilization for the affected areas, which is why they are often used to treat sports injuries.

 medi® supports have integrated massage pads where they are needed.
 The massaging effect breaks down swelling, boosts circulation and relieves pain.
 Supports can also help bolster the locomotive apparatus and prevent protective postures.

 You can shower and even go swimming with some of the orthoses – both in the ocean and in chlorinated water.
 It is very important that you clean your medical device in sterile water afterwards and do not leave it in the sun to dry.

 Please then spray the hinges with Teflon spray.

-All our supports and orthoses share one thing in common: they integrate themselves harmoniously in your movements - like a second skin.
+All of our supports and orthoses share one thing in common: they integrate themselves harmoniously into your movements – like a second skin.
 Thus, you can stay on the move despite your injury.
 Your doctor will decide which medical device is most suitable for you.

-To get back on your feet again quickly, you should stop playing the sport until you are able to go about your normal day-to-day activities symptom-free.
+To get back on your feet again quickly, you should stop playing the sport until you are able to go about your normal routine symptom-free.
 You should also take advantage of all the available treatment options – as recommended by your doctor.
-Your doctor can suggest medical devices and prescribe pain-killers and send you to a physiotherapist.
-Electrotherapy and ultrasound treatment or classic physiotherapy also boost the body's regeneration and your injury will soon be just an anecdote.
+Your doctor can suggest medical devices and prescribe painkillers or send you to a physiotherapist.
+Electrotherapy and ultrasound treatment or classic physiotherapy also boost the body’s regeneration and your injury will soon be just an anecdote.